plausible/website/_articles/plausible-privacy-focused-google-analytics-alternative.md

 All of the data that we do track and collect is kept fully secured, encrypted and hosted on renewable energy powered server in Falkenstein, Germany.
 The server is owned by Hetzner, a European company.
 This ensures that all of the website data is being covered by the European Union's strict laws on data privacy.

-We use Bunny (another European-owned provider from Slovenia) for a global CDN and DDoS protection.
+We use Bunny (another European-owned provider from Slovenia) for a global CDN, DNS and DDoS protection.
 This ensures that all visitor data we collect is exclusively processed with servers owned and operated by European companies.

 You don't have to worry about Schrems II and that it invalidates the EU-US Privacy Shield.
 Your website data [never leaves the EU](https://plausible.io/blog/google-analytics-illegal).